Can a Cruise Ship Survive a Tsunami?

 How Can You Identify a Tsunami

-Although rogue waves and tsunamis are often confused, they are two different occurrences.
+Although rogue waves and tsunamis are often mistaken for one another, they are completely different phenomena.

 As I previously stated, long wavelengths of water movement are the result of undersea seismic activity, which causes tsunamis.
 These waves can pass unnoticed by ships in the open sea because they don’t break into towering walls of water until they reach shallow coastal areas.